kubernetes/kubernetes/docs/design/command_execution_port_forwarding.md

 Users and administrators are accustomed to being able to access their systems via SSH to run remote commands, get shell access, and do port forwarding.

-Supporting SSH to containers in Kubernetes is a difficult task.
+Supporting SSH to containers in LMKTFY is a difficult task.
 You must specify a "user" and a hostname to make an SSH connection, and `sshd` requires real users (resolvable by NSS and PAM).
 Because a container belongs to a pod, and the pod belongs to a namespace, you need to specify namespace/pod/container